gulabs/graph-node/docs/environment-variables.md

   mechanism that is used to trigger updates on GraphQL subscriptions.
 When this variable is set to any value, `graph-node` will still accept GraphQL subscriptions, but they won't receive any updates.

+### GraphQL caching

+- `GRAPH_CACHED_SUBGRAPH_IDS`: when set to `*`, cache all subgraphs (default behavior).
+Otherwise, a comma-separated list of subgraphs for which to cache queries.
+- `GRAPH_GRAPHQL_QUERY_TIMEOUT`: maximum execution time for a graphql query, in seconds.
+Default is unlimited. in the query cache.
+This should be kept small since the lookup time and the cache memory usage are proportional to this value.
+Set to 0 to disable the cache.
+   Defaults to 1.
+- `GRAPH_QUERY_CACHE_MAX_MEM`: Maximum total memory to be used by the query cache, in MB.
+The total amount of memory used for caching will be twice this value - once for recent blocks, divided evenly among the `GRAPH_QUERY_CACHE_BLOCKS`, and once for frequent queries against older blocks.
+The default is plenty for most loads, particularly if `GRAPH_QUERY_CACHE_BLOCKS` is kept small.
+Defaults to 1000, which corresponds to 1GB.
+- `GRAPH_QUERY_CACHE_STALE_PERIOD`: Number of queries after which a cache entry can be considered stale.
+Defaults to 100.

 ## Miscellaneous